AFresnedo/man-vs-earth-vs-man/README.md

 * lock spacebar to game (prevent propogatgion or whatever)
 * weirdly enough i think i should have inventory usage ingame & the shop out
 * think about using arrays for maps and layers for multiple level design
+* when you add inventory, buying a chute just turns "chute" back to "true"